This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 In Pennsylvania, the process of filing a lawsuit requires you to follow state and federal laws, whether you’re suing for medical malpractice that caused your child’s cerebral palsy or filing a discrimination complaint.
 Understanding the rules will help you make the right choices for your child.
-Rely on a Pennsylvania cerebral palsy lawyer to get you smoothly through the filing process.
+Rely on a Pennsylvania cerebral palsy lawyer to get you through the filing process smoothly.

 Types of Lawsuits to File over Cerebral Palsy in Pennsylvania

-There are two main types you may need to file based on how your child developed this condition and how disabilities may lead to discrimination in the future.
+You may need to file one of two main types based on how your child developed this condition and how disabilities may lead to discrimination in the future.

 Medical Malpractice Lawsuits

-Medical malpractice is a legal scenario in which a doctor or other medical professional is held to account for failing to provide an adequate standard of care for a patient resulting in harm to that patient.
+Medical malpractice is a legal scenario in which a doctor or other medical professional is held to account for failing to provide an adequate standard of care, resulting in harm to that patient.